| Council | Westminster |

 How safe is Queen's Park?

 Queen's Park has an average crime rate of 164.9 crimes per 1,000 people, similar to most areas.
-Crime hotspots have been reported near Lonsdale Road and Supermarket, as reported by Metropolitan Police Service.
+Crime hotspots have been reported near Lonsdale Road and Police Station, as reported by Metropolitan Police Service.

 What are the best schools in Queen's Park?

 Queen's Park has 105 schools nearby.
-The top-rated Ofsted Outstanding schools include Convent of Jesus and Mary RC Infant School, Our Lady of Grace RC Infant and Nursery School, Our Lady of Grace Catholic Junior School.
-Other well-regarded schools rated Good by Ofsted include Anson Primary School and Islamia Primary School.
+The top-rated Ofsted Outstanding schools include St Eugene de Mazenod Roman Catholic Primary School, St Mary's Kilburn Church of England Primary School, St Luke's CofE Primary School.
+Other well-regarded schools rated Good by Ofsted include Islamia Primary School and Christ Church CofE Primary School.
 Note: 2 schools are currently rated as Requires Improvement.

 What are the demographics of Queen's Park?